lajbel/lajbeldotcom/src/content/tutorial/how-to-separate-my-files-in-kaboomjs.md

 import { k } from "./engine.js";
 import "./loader.js"; // This will run the content of the file, importing all assets

+// rest of scenes code
-k.scene("main", () => {
+k.scene("play", () => {
-    // main scene code
+    // play scene code
 });
 ```

 This way, we are already loading our assets from a different file.
 The import
-statement will run the code inside the file, so we don't need to call any function,
+statement will run the code inside the file, so we don't need to call any
-only be sure of import `engine.js` before all, because it initializes the engine.
+function, only be sure of import `engine.js` before all, because it initializes
+the engine.

 ## Separating our Scenes